How to pick the best laminate flooring for your home, business, or rental.

 Laminate flooring is made up of an HDF (high-density fiberboard) topped with a high-quality print and sealed under a hard protective clear-coat.
 It is a durable, practical flooring choice that looks like wood flooring at nearly half the cost.

-Laminate floors are fairly easy to install, require no maintenance, and very easy to clean.
+Laminate floors are fairly easy to install, require little to no maintenance, and very easy to clean.
 They have gained a lot of popularity in commercial sectors and rental homes.
 This is due to its ability to handle high-traffic and hold up against heavy daily use.

-What to look for in Laminate flooring?
+What to look for in laminate flooring?

 The durability of a particular laminate floor is determined by an AC (Abrasion Class) rating system.
 Ratings range from AC3 to AC5.
 Flooring with a higher AC rating is able to handle high-traffic better than flooring with a lower AC rating.